So today, September 14th, is, well, the 31st day America's Americans held hostage behind enemy lines.

 Vice President Harris.

-By vaccinating the unvaccinated, we can protect the vaccinated.
+We can protect the unvaccinated, we can protect the vaccinated.

 And I'm like, wasn't the point of the vaccine to protect you?

-Yeah, well, I mean, you know, there is this thread in some of the advice coming out of the administration and out of some of the agencies involved there that is really kind of overzealous.
+Yeah, yeah, well, I mean, you know, there is this thread in some of the advice coming out of the administration and out of some of the agencies involved there that is really kind of overzealous.

 They're basing a lot of policies on the idea that even the vaccinated can become infected and spread disease to other individuals, probably mostly unvaccinated people.